liangwenzhong/spider-sequelize-oracle/README.md

  - fixed:
   - After setting 'quoteIdentifiers' as false.
 Uppercase column name in oracle makes programer get results with uppercase column name.
 We fixed it into what you define it.
   - DataTypes.NUMBER OR DataTypes.DECIMAL CANNOT set precision and scale
-  - make "auto_increment" just work when the "auto_increment" columns' value undefined
+  - make "auto_increment" just work when the "auto_increment" columns' value undefined.
+  - provide a sequelize option named "maxRows" when defining sequelize.
+The priority of this option is maxRows (from query) > maxRows (from define) > default (99999)
+  - fix TEXT(CLOB) warning ORA-01704 if you send the string literal over 4000
 ***_Change logs_***